 Most Recent Writing Tip

-(I studied journalism at the University of Missouri: Columbia.
-Here I am on the right with some of my classmates in 2011.)
+(I was a journalism fellow at the University of Missouri: Columbia.
+Here I am on the right with some of my classmates.)

-Annalisa Parent teaches writing classes in Vermont and across the country.
-She is the editor of Chair & Pen: Musings on Writing and the Writing Life, and Professor of English at Norwich University.
-She is a Vermont-State Certified Writing teacher, and a 2015 Vermont Teacher of the Year nominee.
+Annalisa Parent teaches writing classes around the world.
+She is the editor of Chair & Pen: Musings on Writing and the Writing Life, and teaches writing and literature at the graduate and undergraduate levels at Norwich University.
+She was a Vermont Teacher of the Year nominee for her integration of neuroscience-based techniques in the classroom, and uses that same research in her work with writers today.

 Writing Featured On: